lhsazevedo/asmlingo/README.md

   schema validation (Zod) and database (Prisma).
 This was a pragmatic decision to avoid recreating a 1:1 abstraction layer of the fluent APIs provided by these libraries.
 This may be revisited in future iterations as I learn more about architectural best practices.
-- **Anemic Entities**: Prisma excellent generated types are currently being used as anemic entities.
+- **Anemic Entities**: ~~Prisma excellent generated types are currently being used as anemic entities.
-  I would like to talk with experienced engineers and explore the feasibility of implementing a more robust domain model layer for short-lived entities in web applications context.
+  I would like to talk with experienced engineers and explore the feasibility of implementing a more robust domain model layer for short-lived entities in web applications context.~~
+  Edit: Writing tests for use cases that interact with Prisma was a pain point.
+In retrospect, using my own domain entities would declouple the core domain logic from the ORM, making it easier to test.
+[MikroORM](https://mikro-orm.io), which unfortunately I discovered only after this refactor, looks really promising for this scenario.
 - **Client-side validation**: Challenge answer validation is currently done client-side.
 This was a trade-off for better user experience as it allows for immediate feedback.
 - **Error handling**: Error handing, particularly around Promise rejections, could be improved for